Vox Bias and Reliability

 Overview

-Ad Fontes Media rates Vox in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates Vox in the Skews Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 Vox is a news and opinion website founded in 2014 with a mission to "explain the news.”
 Founded by Ezra Klein, Melissa Bell and Matthew Yglesias, the site is part of Vox Media.
 In addition to the website, Vox presents content on YouTube, podcasts and through a show on Netflix.

 Overall Score